Clustering with Noise Point Detection¶

 Here are the “reference” labels as identified by an expert (of course,

-each dataset might reveal many different clusterings that a user might
+each dataset might reveal many different clusterings that users might

 find useful for whatever their goal is).